Qurnat as Sawda'

-Name
+Etymology

-The mountain's name derives from the Classical Syriac ܩܪܢܬ ܣܗܕ̈ܐ (Qornet Sohde), for "Martyrs' Mountain".
+The mountain's name derives from the Classical Syriac ܩܪܢܬ ܣܗܕ̈ܐ (Qornet Sohde), for "Martyrs' Peak".
 This, in turn, refers to late-13th century campaigns in the region by the Muslim Mamluk Sultanate during its conquest of the Christian Crusader states.
 Its name, like many other local toponyms, was retained even after the decline of Syriac as a vernacular tongue in the region.
+However, the name became corrupted during the transition to Arabic in Lebanon and became known as القرنة السوداء (Qurnat as Sawda) meaning "The Black Corner".

 Topography

 Qurnat as Sawda is part of the Lebanon Mountains range and is a limestone and dolomite massif.
 The mountain has several peaks, with the highest one being the summit.

 Climate

-The climate of Qurnat as Sawda is typically alpine, with cold and snowy winters and mild summers.
-The area receives significant precipitation, especially during the winter months.
+Qurnat as Sawda has a Mediterranean-influenced subarctic climate (Köppen: Dsc), experiencing warm to cool dry summers, and cold snowy winters.
+The area receives significant annual precipitation, especially during the winter months, averaging between 1100–1400 mm.
+In some years, against odds, remnants of snow can persist through the summer months.

 Biodiversity

 The mountain is home to several unique plant and animal species, some of which are endemic to the region.
-It is also an important site for birdwatching, with several species of raptors, such as the golden eagle, spotted in the area.
+It is also an important site for birdwatching, with several species of raptors, such as the Golden eagle, spotted in the area.